"The good physician treats the disease; the great physician treats the patient who has the disease."

-National Access Records : If you have ever had to collect medical records, you know our current system is tedious at best.
+National Record Access : If you have ever had to collect medical records, you know our current system is beyond cumbersome.
 Sometimes, patients even die due to lack of efficient medical record access.
 I know because I've seen it.

-We need to work swiftly to singularly house all patient medical records for patient ease, efficiency, and medical accuracy.
-Assist small and rural clinics with electronic transitions.
-Require credentialed sign-ins as related to HIPAA laws and provide patients easy access to their information via patient web portals.
-Reassure citizens that their privacy is fully protected while offering them the guarantee of the best treatment in the event of emergencies and chronic care needs.
+Doctors must have systems with ready access to patient medical records for patient ease, efficiency, and medical accuracy.
+Assistance to small and rural clinics with electronic transitions may be necessary.
+Any changes to systems should continue to require credentialed sign-ins for care providers as related to HIPAA laws, and newly, provide patients easy access to their information via patient web portals.
+This comes with both information security and the guarantee of the best treatment in the event of emergencies and chronic care needs.
 Being sick is stressful enough, we should not add heaps of inefficient paperwork to a dire moment.

 Personal Note: In my mid twenties I was a passenger in a car accident.
-My first worries while I lay on a stretcher in the Emergency Room consisted of the hospital not knowing basic things like my blood type and medical history, as well as the financial and insurance burdens I knew I would be undertaking.
-As a middle-class American just out of graduate school, I simply didn't have the tens of thousands of extra dollars I knew it would cost.
+My first worries while I lay on a stretcher from the ambulance to the Emergency Department were realizing the hospital not knowing basic things like my blood type and medical history, as well as the financial and insurance burdens I knew I would be undertaking.
+As a middle-class American just out of school, I simply didn't have the thousands of extra dollars I knew it would cost.
 This sort of worry only adds to the stress of injury and for many can delay recovery.
-I personally empathize with those who have experienced similar situations and firmly believe we should take all steps to ease such burdens.
+I personally empathize with those who have experienced these situations and firmly believe we should take steps to ease the burdens.

 Eliminate Insurance Discrimination : Insurance companies should never be allowed to discriminate against persons for their healthcare coverage based upon existing conditions, age, gender, genetic testing, or other qualifiers.
 Period.